Running for weight loss

 While all of that was going on, he mentioned that he never like running, but he was going to do it anyway, because he wanted to lose weight.
 We told him that he was probably doing it wrong and that if he did it differently, he would be much more likely to stick to it.
 “How’s that?”

 - Use a weight loss calculator to figure out how much running you should do to lose weight.

-- Running is an effective way to loose weight at any speed, so there is no need to overdo it by running too fast or too long.
+- Running is an effective way to lose weight at any speed, so there is no need to overdo it by running too fast or too long.

-- More to the point, start of slow.
-Really slow.
+- More to the point, start slowly.
+Really slowly.
 You should tell yourself, “I’m going to be slow,” before you start the run.
-At all points you should be able to talk.
+At all points, you should be able to talk.
 If you speed up too much, walk until your normal breathing rate returns.

 - After the first run, wait for any soreness to dissipate.
 The idea is to allow for complete recovery before the next run.
 Without that, it’s easy to do too much too soon.
 And if you make that mistake, you may not know it for 2-3 weeks.
 By that point it’s too late; you’ll probably have to stop running.
 Which leads to the next point….

 - Only do the running that you can recover from.
 That amount is different for each person.